finos-labs/cdm-training-app/README.md

-This is a simple getting started java application for the FINOS Common Domain Model.
+This is a basic getting started java application for the FINOS Common Domain Model.